Newcomers can have bigger, more complex barriers to well-being than people born in Canada.

-Newcomers often experience isolation when they arrive in their new country.
+They can experience isolation when they arrive in their new country.
 Coming up against language barriers, being unfamiliar with the culture, and not having a social network to rely on can make it difficult to build a support system.
-Plus, a lack of “Canadian work experience” and having foreign credentials not recognized in Canada can make meaningful or stable employment hard to attain.
+Plus, a lack of “Canadian work experience” and having foreign credentials that aren’t recognized in Canada can make it hard to find meaningful or stable employment.

 IMAGE: Working group in Lloydminster, AB looking to develop a retail co-operative.

-Often used to create services, income, and social networks for themselves, co-ops can also be a source of social cohesion, networks of support, training and education, and professional development.
+Often used to create services, income, and social networks for themselves, co-ops built by newcomers can also be a source of social cohesion, networks of support, training and education, and professional development.

-Overwhelmingly the top-choice for newcomers using the co-operative model is a consumer co-op financial services type of business.
-According to a Canadian Co-operative Association report, newcomer credit unions have around 150,000 members and provide more employment to newcomers than any other co-op model.
+The top co-op choice for newcomers is a consumer co-op/financial services business.
+According to a Canadian Co-operative Association report, newcomer credit unions have around 150,000 members and provide more employment to newcomers than any other type of co-op.

-The second most popular option is the worker co-operative model.
+The second most popular option is worker co-ops.
 Forming or joining a worker co-op is a good option for overcoming employment barriers, and this unique business model can be shaped to suit the skills, experience, and knowledge of the workers.

-Because a clear priority of this type of co-operative is to provide employment, businesses with this structure also often focus on paying a living wage – something very difficult for a newcomer to obtain through more traditional employment.
+Because a clear priority of this type of co-operative is to provide employment, businesses with this structure also often focus on paying a living wage.

 IWCC has a Business Manager who oversees marketing and administration, and a Production Manager who manages the kitchen.
-The other members – production workers – do food prep and cooking, sales, delivery, and other tasks.
+The other members do food prep and cooking, sales, delivery, and other tasks.

 The co-op’s goals are not only to provide a source of income for its workers, but also a supportive atmosphere in which to work and make friends, learn or enhance skills (including business management and English), and to provide a way to feel like part of the wider community.